 Most people going high have to deal with altitude related illnesses.
 Dealt with correctly, they are unlikely to be a major problem.
-Dealt with incorrectly they can be disastrous - spoiling the trip for the person who is ill and those with them tell you about having headaches, being out of breath. sleeping badly and not feeling hungry.
-These are symptoms of AMS.
-AMS is uncomfortable. not life threatening.
-If the AMS symptoms become severe and you keep going higher - fluid in the brain (High Altitude Cerebral Oedema - HACE) or fluid in the lungs (High Altitude Pulmonary
+Dealt with incorrectly they can be disastrous - spoiling the trip for the person who is ill and those with them.

-Being honest about how you feel each day can make a difference. and knowing what's happening to you could save your life.
+Being honest about how you feel each day can make a difference, and knowing what's happening to you could save your life.

 Some very strange things can happen to your body when you go high!
-Most people who have been to altitude can